-With the feed rate dial switch all the way down, move the shaft of the dial back and forth to see if there is a jerky response.
-Turn the dial and move the shaft back and forth again.
-Repeat several times.
-If the jerkiness occurs at the same location on the dial several times, you need to replace the variable speed switch.
+- 1. Turn the feed rate dial switch all the way down. - 2.
+Move the shaft of the dial back and forth to see if there is a jerky response. - 3.
+Turn the dial and move the shaft back and forth again. - 4.
+Repeat several times. - 5.
+If the jerkiness occurs at the same location on the dial several times, replace the variable speed switch.

 WARNING!
 Disconnect and lockout power before performing any service to the electrical system.
 For battery-powered equipment, disconnect the negative battery terminal cable.
-For AC-powered equipment, follow the lockout procedure provided in the safety section (See Section 2.3).
+For AC-powered equipment, follow the lockout procedure provided in the safety section (See Section 2.2).
 Failure to do so may result in injury and/or electrical system damage.